 The upper floor had a cheerful glass-enclosed sitting room with a splendid view of the air field.
 I suppose one could wait there for a flight and relax with a cig and a coffee.
 I was going to say drink but I think Jackson was dry until the 1960s.

 When I visited the old terminal in 2006, the gate was open at the adjacent hangar and I was free to walk around.
 I took the interior pictures with a small Sony DSC-W7 camera and some Kodachromes with a Nikon.
 When I returned in 2008, the gate was closed and I had to go to the West Ramp Road entrance to the terminal used by private aircraft.
 A policeman generously took me to the old terminal in his patrol car.
 We looked inside, but the building was so damaged that it was no longer safe to enter.

 |Kodak Panatomic-X film, Fuji GW690II camera, 90mm ƒ/3.5 lens|

 By 2009, the terminal had deteriorated significantly.

 This last photograph shows what it was like to board a flight in 1956 from a terminal similar to Hawkins Field.
 In this case, the field is Ellinikon International Airport in Athens, Greece, and I am little guy with the red suitcase.
 My mother and I were on our way from Athens to Rangoon, Burma, via Beirut, Tehran, Karachi, and Bombay.
 It was a long trip with a hotel overnight somewhere, possibly Karachi.
-Life seemed so much more leisurely then...
+The plane is the magnificent Lockheed Constellation, operated by TWA.
+Life seemed so much more leisurely then....